hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step2-install.md

-Install the near latest Kubebuilder that was tested with this scenario.
+Install the latest Kubebuilder that was tested with this scenario.
 This installation follows the [quickstart](https://book.kubebuilder.io/quick-start.html) recommendation found in the Kubebuilder book.

 ```bash
 version=2.3.0